BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - **Ports** - IP address tell which device to send the data to, Port tells which application to send the data to.

 Eg: Many tabs of Google Chrome open.
 Deliver the message to which instance / tab?
-- Ephemeral Ports - does the job of identifying the application - When the application is no longer using the Ephermal Port, it is released and can be used by other applications.
+- **Ephemeral Ports** - does the job of identifying the application - When the application is no longer using the Ephermal Port, it is released and can be used by other applications.
 (Exist on the client side)

+### HTTP (Hyper Text Transfer Protocol)

+- Client requests for a resource, Server responds with the resource.
+This happens with the help of HTTP.

+- Client Server Protocol.

+- Tells us how you can request for a resource and how the server should respond to the client.

+- Client to Server HTTP Request, Server to Client HTTP Response.

+- Every Application Layer protocol also requires a Transport Layer Protocol.

+- Get request, Post request, etc.

+- **TCP** is the Transport Layer Protocols used by HTTP.

+- HTTP is a stateless protocol.
+(Doesn't remember the state of the client)

+> If you send the request again and again, HTTP won't classify the request as one request.
+It will treat it as a new request everytime.